MexbaliaMX/ConnectIoT-API/README.md

 # NEAR REST API SERVER FOR Connect IoT

-> ### This repository is a specific implementation for the Connect IoT project based on the official [NEAR REST API SERVER repository](https://github.com/near-examples/near-api-rest-server) following its license, so if you use this code, keep in mind to check its protection.
+> ### This repository is a specific implementation for the Connect IoT project based on the official [NEAR REST API SERVER repository](https://github.com/near-examples/near-api-rest-server) following its license, so if you use this code, keep in mind to check its protection. **NOTE:** RUNNING THE API MUST BE DONE ON A RASPBERRY PI.

 ---

 ## Overview

+When consuming the API, it is important to know that the route is **/call** and the HTTP method that is used is **POST** type.

 _Click on a route for more information and examples_